 At the front side of the kitchen is a large fridge slide, suitable for an 80L Engel.
 All the included cooking utensils travel in a canvas hanging unit on the inner side of the fridge access door.

 The sink and drainer are above the drawbar of the trailer.
 A removable frame locks onto mounting points on the front box and the plastic sink and drainer unit drop into place.
 A tap — with hot water if desired — is permanently fixed to the box above.
-It’s a distance from the main food preparation area and I feel the projecting drawbar underneath could become a nuisance to negotiate on a
+It’s a distance from the main food preparation area and I feel the projecting drawbar underneath could become a nuisance to negotiate on a long trip.

 The front box can be equipped with a second fridge slide if needed, used as a generator store, or for carrying all manner of items.
 There is a carrying rack on top, with tie down points, and storage for two jerry cans at the back.